amplitude/amplitude-docs/content/collections/react_native_sdk/en/react-native-sdk.md

 3. Resolved from `ip`

 By default, location will be determined by the `ip` on the server side.
 If you want more provide more granular location you can set `city`, `country` and `region` individually, or set `location_lat` and `location_lng` which will then be resolved to `city`, `country` and `region` on the server.
-We do not automatically set precise location in the SDK to avoid extra permissions that my not be needed by all customers.
+Amplitude doesn't set precise location in the SDK to avoid extra permissions that my not be needed by all customers.

 To set fine grain location, you can use an enrichment Plugin.
 Here is an [example](https://github.com/amplitude/Amplitude-TypeScript/blob/v1.x/examples/plugins/react-native-get-location-plugin/LocationPlugin.ts) of how to set `location_lat` and `location_lng`.

-Note that disabling IP tracking via `ipTracking: false` in [TrackingOptions](/docs/data/sdks/analytics/typescript-react-native/#optional-tracking) will prevent location from being resolved on the backend.
+Disabling IP tracking with `ipAddress: false` in [TrackingOptions](#optional-tracking) prevents location from being resolved on the backend.
 In this case you may want to create a Plugin like above to set any relevant location information yourself.

 ### Carrier